reactjs/react.dev/content/docs/getting-started.md

 Like any unfamiliar technology, React does have a learning curve.
 With practice and some patience, you *will* get the hang of it.

+### First Examples

+The [React homepage](/) contains a few small React examples with a live editor.
+Even if you don't know anything about React yet, try changing their code and see how it affects the result.

 ### JavaScript Resources

 The React documentation assumes some familiarity with programming in the JavaScript language.
 You don't have to be an expert, but it's harder to learn both React and JavaScript at the same time.